MichaelDemidov/JS-Tree-Of-Contents/README.md

 To view a document with vector icons, simply comment out the line `<link rel="stylesheet" href="toc-png-icons.css" />` in the file `index.html` and uncomment the line `<link rel="stylesheet" href="toc-vector-icons.css" />` (or vice versa to return PNG icons).

 > [!IMPORTANT]
 > The differences are not only in the icon format.
-Firstly, the squared plus and minus symbols for displaying a closed and open folder in vector icons are made part of the pictures themselves, while in PNG icons they are saved as separate icons.
-Secondly, I inserted the vector icons directly into the CSS file in encoded form, and saved the raster icons as separate files.
-This was done more as an experiment than out of necessity, but the second way (when the icons are made in all senses as separate files) allows, for example, in the future to implement an option when individual tree nodes can have non-standard icons specified using the CSS.
+Firstly, the squared plus and minus symbols for displaying a closed and open folder in vector icons are made part of the pictures themselves, while in PNG icons they are saved as separate files.
+Secondly, I inserted the vector icons directly into the CSS file in base64 encoded form, and saved the PNG icons as separate files.
+> This was done more as an experiment than out of necessity, but the second way (when the icons are made in all senses as separate files) allows, for example, in the future to implement an option when individual tree nodes can have non-standard icons specified using the CSS.

 ### Final Remarks